 Digital People Practices: Evolving HR Tech Platforms for the Post Pandemic Workforce

-Perhaps, it’s not surprising that 91% of the HR leaders responding to a recent Gartner poll confirmed that they had implemented work from home policies in response to the pandemic.
+Perhaps, it’s not surprising that 91% of the HR leaders responding to a recent Gartner poll confirmed that they had implemented work from home policies in response to the pandemic, which shows that every aspect of working is witnessing a digital transformation.
 But in a sign that this isn’t a temporary measure, another Gartner survey revealed that organizations intended for 48% of employees to continue to work from home at least part of the time even post-pandemic.
 These new ways of working are bringing new challenges too.
 Companies are being driven to confront the stress and mental health and well-being of employees too as they battle unfamiliar conditions and changed conditions.

 Clearly, Human Resource Management has its hands full.
 In fact, it might be fair to say that the HR teams are not totally equipped to address the sudden spike in the demand for their services.

 Of course, HR Tech platforms have been facilitating a collaborative and transparent work environment for a while now.
 Forward-looking companies have already been using such tools way before the global crisis came along.
 While no one could predict the abrupt reshaping that their workplaces and workforce would be forced to go through, companies that already had digital HR solutions in place were seemingly more adaptive towards remote workers and their expected transitions.

 It is evident that a scalable HR Tech platform is required to deal with a digital future without succumbing to it.

 Digital HR Tech platforms are not new.
 The people management technology has been helping companies to enable the performance of their associates with performance management, administrative activities, skill monitoring and upgrading, and raising work-related grievances among other things.

 However, post-pandemic, the criticality of the tool to the remote employees, and those managing them has increased.
 This is posing multiple challenges for these tools including: